 There are a number of exceptions spelled out in the law, Simon adds, the biggest of which concerns the use of two-way radio units with handheld receivers.
 Those are still allowed for several groups of drivers, including emergency responders, school bus drivers, commercial drivers and truckers, utility workers, and search-and-rescue participants.

-"We were able to go back, look at the draft law again and add exceptions," he said.
+"We were able to go back, look at the draft law again and add exceptions," he says.

 Some of those exceptions were obvious, but others came up during the months-long process of revising and refining the bill.
 The exception for search-and-rescue was added when the bill's writers got "quite a bit of pushback" from a group of ham radio hobbyists who often volunteer to help officials in search operations.

-Another exception is for regular drivers in emergencies; if there's no one else in the car to make the call, drivers can still use their phones to call 9-1-1.
-The law also gives officers some discretion in determining whether to cite a driver, Simon said, for situations where a driver may have momentarily touched their phone for the purpose of activating a hands-free function.
+Another exception is for regular drivers in emergencies; if there's no one else in the car to make the call, drivers can still use their phones to call 911.
+The law also gives officers a certain amount of discretion in determining whether to cite a driver, Simon says, for situations where a driver may have momentarily touched their phone for the purpose of activating a hands-free function.